 : a television or radio program that has continuing stories about the daily lives and problems of a group of people

 1a : a serial drama performed originally on a daytime radio or television program and chiefly characterized by tangled interpersonal situations and melodramatic or sentimental treatmentb : a series of real-life events resembling a soap opera

 2 : the melodrama and sentimentality characteristic of a soap opera <even cops need a little soap opera in their lives — Joseph Wambaugh>; also : something (as a novel) having such qualities

 <the movie started out well, but quickly devolved into improbable soap opera>

 First Known Use: 1939

-What made you look up soap opera?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up soap opera?
+Please tell us where you read or heard it (including the quote, if possible).